-A few years ago I read the e-book: Essence and Alchemy: A Book of Perfume by Mandy Aftel.
+A few years ago I read the book: Essence and Alchemy: A Book of Perfume by Mandy Aftel.
 What I loved most about this little book was how well-written and descriptive it was.
-Aftel writes about scent in such beautiful language, that the book itself begins to take on a magical quality.
+Aftel writes about scent in such beautiful language, that the book itself begins to take on a magic quality.

-This is fitting for the subject matter, which includes a catalog of the history of perfume, and describes the magical/spiritual significance scent has held for humans throughout time.
+This is fitting for the subject matter, which includes a catalog of the history of perfume.
+Aftel describes the magical/spiritual significance scent has held for humans throughout time.

 “From earliest times,” Aftel writes, “people have taken pleasure in rubbing fragrant substances into their skin.
 Timeless and universal, scent has been a force in ritual, medicine, myth and conquest.
 Perfume has helped people to pray, to heal to make love and war, to prepare for death, to create.”
 (1)

-Aftel makes connections between perfumers and the traditions of alchemy, a magical practice which was both scientific and philosophical.
-Both processes aimed to transform “physical matter into divine essence.”
+Aftel also makes connections between perfumers and alchemists; old world magicians and scientists who aimed to transform “physical matter into divine essence.”
 (1)

-Nevertheless, the kiddie perfume, and department store samples I came across as a girl failed to impress.
+Sadly, the kiddie perfume and department store samples I came across as a girl failed to impress.
 I’d spritz them on imagining the powerful allure they would give me, only find myself coughing, or with a headache several minutes later.

-Aftel’s book mirrored my journey from cheep drug store perfumes to essential oils.
-In her historical analysis of perfume, Aftel describes the commercialization of perfume with the introduction of synthetics.
+In her historical analysis of scent, Aftel describes the commercialization of perfume with the introduction of synthetics.
 These new chemicals changed the chemistry of the perfume significantly and, I believe, sucked the magic right out of them.

 Have a magical day!